appvia/terranetes/docs/terranetes-controller/workflows/intro.md

 #### 🟢 **Fail early, fail fast**

-Technical controls are often too late in the game, i.e. at runtime.
-Admission control is a prime example of this, blocking the request on submission.
-At best this becomes an irritation and waste of time, as a user moves back and forth trying to bring the deployment inline with compliance.
-At worst it's potential downtime as you apply in one environment just to fail in another.
-While the technical control is always there we want to ensure those same checks are performed in the pipeline, known upfront and fail early.
+Implementing technical controls at runtime, such as admission control, can lead to inefficiencies and potential downtime.
+This approach often results in a reactive process, where deployments are blocked upon submission, causing frustration and wasted time as users attempt to rectify compliance issues.
+Moreover, this can lead to service disruptions when deployments fail in different environments.
+To mitigate these issues, it is essential to integrate these technical controls into the pipeline, enabling early detection and resolution of compliance issues, thereby promoting a proactive and efficient development process.

 #### 🟢 **Bake nothing into the product**

-The workflow is there to 'encourage' good practice, act as a template rather then pigeon hole teams in.
+This workflow is designed to promote best practices, serving as a flexible template that guides teams without imposing rigid constraints.

 #### 🟢 **An opinionated workflow**

-Stitching together a good foundation, community tools and pipeline to iterate a terraform from creation, review and through to consumption.
-Were not reinventing the wheel just providing an out of the box solution.
+This workflow integrates a solid foundation, community tools, and a pipeline to facilitate the iteration of Terraform modules from creation to review and ultimately, consumption.
+Rather than reinventing the wheel, it offers a comprehensive, out-of-the-box solution.

-#### 🟢 **Distribution is a problem**
+#### 🟢 **Distribution Challenges**

-Work in any large organization and duplication becomes a issue, with numerous modules rehashing the same functionality over and over.
-Before you know it you've got 20 modules all provisioning an S3 bucket.
-Beyond the comically waste of time, you now have a maintenance penality not to mention a lack of governance.

-* Which is being used, where?
+In large organizations, duplication of effort can become a significant issue, as multiple modules may be created to perform the same function.
+This can lead to a proliferation of modules, each provisioning similar resources, such as S3 buckets.
+This duplication not only results in a waste of time and resources but also introduces maintenance complexities and governance challenges.

+Key questions that arise from this scenario include:

+* Which modules are currently in use, and where are they deployed?
-* Which is compliant, follows company guidelines and so forth.
+* Are these modules compliant with organizational guidelines and standards?